andrijun0406/csc-lab-mslab-azurestackhci23h2/05-AzArcVM-Management/README.md

 ```
 > Look for **code: ProvisioningState/succeeded** and **displayStatus: Connected** this means the guest agent is running

-* Enable guest management on a VM with guest agent running.
+* Enable guest management on a VM with guest agent running
+> you need to run this on cluster node, running on Management node will fail
 ```powershell
 az stack-hci-vm update --name $VMname --enable-agent true --resource-group $RGname
 ```

 * Now the guest managemet is enabled in the Portal
 ![Enable Guest Management2](images/Enable-Guest-Management5.png)
 * Now let's try to connect